Deducteam/isabelle_dedukti/README.md

 ## Generating basic outputs

-Several sessions are already available in the `examples` folder:
+Several sessions with proof exports are already defined in `examples/ROOT`:
-- `Pure`,
-- `HOL.Groups_wp` (`HOL` until `Groups` with proofs),
+- `HOL_Groups_wp` (the part of `HOL` session until `Groups`),
+- `HOL_Main_wp` (the part of `HOL` until `Main`),
-- `HOL_wp` (`HOL` with proofs), and
+- `HOL_wp` (the whole `HOL`) and
 - `HOL-Library_wp` (`HOL-Library` minus the theories about RBTrees, with proofs).

 For each one, you should run the following commands:

 ```
 cd examples/
-isabelle build -b -d. $session_name # generates the database of proofs
+isabelle build -b -d. $session # generates the database of proofs
-mkdir -p $session_name/dkcheck $session_name/lambdapi
-isabelle dedukti_check -d. $session_name # generates scripts for checking proofs, not necessary for Pure
-isabelle dedukti_session -d. $session_name # generates the lambdapi and dedukti proofs
+isabelle dedukti_session -d. $session # generates the lambdapi and dedukti proofs
+bash ./dkcheck/dkcheck_$session.sh
 ```

 ## Creating other examples

-To add other seesions, follow theses steps:
+To add other sessions, follow theses steps:

 - add the relevant components to isabelle (for example, AFP),
-- create a folder in `examples/` with the session name,
-- create the sub-folders `dkcheck/` and `lambdapi/`
+- define the session:
-- add a ROOT file as described above,
-- add the session name in the `examples/ROOTS`,
+  - specify the proof export options in your ROOT file,
+  - make sure that the parent session also exports proofs.
+Otherwise, Isabelle generates unfinished proofs which cannot be translated to dedukti
 - run the commands of the previous section.

 ## Checking the outputs